Gary (rapper)

-Kang Hee-gun (born February 24, 1978), better known by his stage name Gary (개리, often spelled as Garie), is a South Korean rapper, songwriter, record producer, entrepreneur, and television personality.
+Kang Hee-gun (born February 24, 1978), better known by his stage name Gary (often spelled as Garie), is a South Korean rapper, songwriter, record producer, entrepreneur, and television personality.
 Besides being a solo artist, he is also the rapper and lyricist of the former hip hop duo Leessang.
 Since their formation in 2002, the group has produced a total of eight albums and had several hits under their belt.
 In 2014, Gary made his debut as a solo artist with the mini-album Mr.Gae.
 Despite the album being banned by all major TV broadcast stations for its 19+ content, his songs still managed to top several charts.
 He and long time collaborator Jung-in later went on to form the duo, Jung In & Gary.
 The two released the singles "Your Scent" and "Bicycle."

 Aside from his own work, Gary has been featured in works by famous artists such as Psy, Baek Ji-young, Lee Hyori, Dynamic Duo, and MC Mong.
 He is also a former cast member of the variety show Running Man.